 |Portland Trail Blazers vs. Oklahoma City Thunder||Philadelphia 76ers vs. Brooklyn Nets|

 |Houston Rockets vs. Utah Jazz||Boston Celtics vs. Indiana Pacers|

-The 76ers starting line-up is amongst the deadliest in the NBA, as their floor spacing and defense provides matchup nightmares for teams without the ability to switch or defend taller ball-handlers such as Ben Simmons or Jimmy Butler, and unfortunately for them, the Raptors do possess that ability.
+The 76ers starting lineup is amongst the deadliest in the NBA, as their floor spacing and defense provides matchup nightmares for teams without the ability to switch or defend taller ball-handlers such as Ben Simmons or Jimmy Butler.
+Unfortunately for them, the Raptors do possess that ability.
 Until Ben Simmons can start hitting jump shots at a frequent rate, this team will be unable to overcome the other elite teams of their conference, and I see the Raptors taking this series in no more than six games.
 Unless the Bucks choke, they should also beat the Celtics in roughly six games, but Brad Stevens coaching ability should never be questioned, so don’t be surprised if that one goes seven.
-In any case, we should be looking at an Eastern Conference finals matchup of the Milwaukee Bucks going against the Toronto Raptors.
+In any case, we should be looking at an Eastern Conference Finals matchup of the Milwaukee Bucks going against the Toronto Raptors.

 - Havarti – 10/15/2018 – Ground Floor Zero: 2018-19 NBA Season Preview

 - USA Today – 12/5/2018 – Kevin Durant thinks a ‘toxic’ media environment keeps players from joining LeBron